SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 * Obtain statistics of affiliation - `FROGS Affiliation stat`
   - Observe global distribution of taxonomies by sample.
+  - Look the rarefaction curve, which is a measure of samples vs diversity.

 * Recovery a OTU table (human readable) in tsv format - `FROGS BIOM to TSV`
   - Download the tsv file for potential subsequent filtering.